Engineering Calculator

 How to read the result

 • Always confirm whether the calculator is in degree or radian mode before evaluating trig functions.
+The same input can produce a different value if the angle unit is wrong.

 Common input mistakes